An early recording on piano roll, Dresden, Germany, 1902.

 Real-Time Perforating Machines

-The system seen in the photograph at the top of the page, designed and built by Mr Thanle, an American who lived in Dresden at the turn of the twentieth century, and who can be seen supervising the recording process, marked up a blank roll of paper using pens and ink, but as early as 1894 there were real-time perforating machines in the USA which could instantly produce rolls from the playing of pianists.
+The system seen in the photograph at the top of the page, designed and built by William Thaule, an American composer who lived in Dresden at the turn of the twentieth century, and who can be seen supervising the recording process, marked up a blank roll of paper using pens and ink, but as early as 1894 there were real-time perforating machines in the USA which could instantly produce rolls from the playing of pianists.
 George Howlett Davis, an American engineer who worked for a while in the 1890s for the Automaton Piano Company of New York, patented at least two designs for perforating machines which could be operated from a piano keyboard.
 In a British patent which he applied for in 1900, he speaks of working to an accuracy of 2,200 perforations per minute, roughly 1/37th of a second.
 Given that player pianos can reproduce complicated music with many notes simultaneously, this is not so much worse than our present-day MIDI, which, if it is subjected to the twenty-note chords sometimes played by duettists, can only manage 1/50th of a second.

 Real-Time Perforating Machine, George Howlett Davis, New York, c.1900.